The classification list had a note next to XXXXX (the most dangerous): "Or everything that Hagrid likes."

 Then as Jacob is getting in, he makes it about halfway before getting stuck and struggles to get himself the rest of the way in.
 He hops in place, suitcase and all, and you can see the lack of anything under the case when it leaves the floor.

 Kowalski's reaction to seeing all the magical weirdness around him and accepting it:

 This exchange, if only for Newt's blunt way of saying it:

-At the jewelry store, before the cops can apprehend Newt and his companions, a lion suddenly appears behind them, casually walking on the sidewalk.
+Before the cops can apprehend Newt and Jacob, a lion suddenly appears behind them, casually walking on the sidewalk.

 Newt: You know, New York is considerably more interesting than I expected!